 - Show frame objects as well (fixes LP#361704). - New functions: show_growth(), show_chain(). - find_backref_chain() returns [obj] instead of None when a chain could not be found.
-This makes show_chain(find_backref_chain(...), ...) not break. - Show how many references were skipped from the output of show_refs()/show_backrefs() by specifying too_many. - Make show_refs() descend into modules. - Do not highlight classes that define a del, highlight only instances of those classes.
+This makes show_chain(find_backref_chain(...), ...) not break. - Show how many references were skipped from the output of show_refs()/show_backrefs() by specifying too_many. - Make show_refs() descend into modules. - Do not highlight classes that define a , highlight only instances of those classes. - Option to show reference counts in show_refs()/show_backrefs(). - Add Sphinx documentation and a PyPI long description.